-Our popular Explorers! series will continue this fall on the third Tuesday of every month from April to June.
+Our popular Explorers! series will continue this fall on the third Tuesday of every month from September to December.
 Remember all of these programs are free with your Homeschool Family Membership ($125 for two or more children or $100 for one child or a single-parent family)!
-Non-members pay $6 per person including children three and over.
-Our next programs are Explore Bali! on April 18th at 10:00 and 1:00, Explore Guatemala! on May 16th at 10:00 and 1:00, and Explore Peru! on June 20th at 10:00 and 1:00.
-Please call or email to register in advance or to be placed on our mailing list!
+Non-members pay $6 per person per program including children three and over.
+Our next programs are Explore Peru! on September 19th at 10:00 and 1:00, Explore Mexico! on October 17th at 10:00 and 1:00, Explore Vietnam! on November 21st at 10:00 and 1:00, and Explore the Philippines! on December 19th at 10:00 and 1:00.
+Please call (603) 924-4555 or email email@example.com to register in advance or to be placed on our mailing list!

 ***NOTE ABOUT AGES: Our hope in holding two sessions is that most young children — pre-schoolers especially — will attend in the mornings, so that we can have more of a “big kid” vibe in the afternoons.
 This will not be a hard and fast rule, as many families have siblings that fall into both groups, and children vary greatly in their abilities and levels of concentration.
 We are simply trying to make our afternoon programs more appealing to older kids (perhaps ages 8 and up) and teens who don’t want to be around restless babies (although we love those babies!).
 Of course, you know your children best and should choose the time that works well for your families.
 Older kids are always welcome in the mornings, as are quiet babies in the afternoons!
 And if younger siblings get restless, there is the rest of the Museum to explore…

 Mariposa Homeschool Fall Programs for The Discover Series (Ages 13-17)